Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 In addition, many homeowners find electric heaters more appealing as they do not directly emit CO2.
 This lack of emissions has the added advantage that less maintenance is necessary to keep the heater safe, as well as being better for the environment.
 You can check out this article for more information on the environmental benefits of tankless water heaters in general.

-3. Power Input BTU
+3. Power Input BTU of the Tankless Water Heater

 The final thing to look at is the BTU rating of the water heater.
 This is ultimately a measure of how powerful your heater is, because the BTU rating describes how many pounds of water the heater can heat by 1 degree in an hour.
 A higher BTU means that your water heater will be able to produce hotter water, quicker.